hackclub/sprig/docs.md

 sprite.type = "p"
 ```

-`dx` and `dy` are cleared afterInput.
-They can be used to check if your sprite moved and by how much.
+`dx` and `dy` are cleared after `afterInput`.
+They can be used to check if the sprite moved and by how much.

 ### getCell(x, y)